ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     Also need to address complex family structures

 Not everyone who receives a W2 or 1099 will end up filing taxes.
-Please select a random 65.5% of the population to file taxes (i.e., to show up in the
+Please select a random 65.5% of the working-age population to file taxes (i.e., to show up in the
 1040 observer).
 This value is based on the following sources: `eFile statistics <https://www.efile.com/efile-tax-return-direct-deposit-statistics/>`_ and `2020 Census data <https://www.census.gov/library/stories/2021/08/united-states-adult-population-grew-faster-than-nations-total-population-from-2010-to-2020.html>`_.